sockysec/Telerecon/README.md

 ```
  python3 -m spacy download en_core_web_sm
 ```
-5. Obtain your Telegram API details from my.telegram.org noting your API key, hash, and phone number.
-(It is recommended that you do this with a burner phone/sock puppet account).
+5. Obtain your Telegram API details from my.telegram.org noting your API key, hash, and phone number (international format).
+It is recommended that you do this with a burner phone/sock puppet account.

 6. In terminal, navigate to the installation directory (eg, Telerecon-main) and run setup.py
 ```